tyconsulting/TerraformEnterprise-PS/docs/New-TFEWorkspace.md

 ```

 ### -WorkspaceDescription

-Enter the description of the workspace.
+The description of the workspace.

 ```yaml
 Type: String